Jack-Fryer/killercoda-cronofy-calendar-api-tutorial/scenarios/cronofy-calendar/step-4.md

 You’ve created and viewed events — now let’s clean up by deleting one.

 Cronofy makes it simple to delete calendar events using their unique `event_id`.

-This is the same ID you used when creating the event in the previous step.
+Let's test your knowledge and see if you can run a query to see what events you have and find the event ID of the event we just created (ADD something here)

 ---